libp2p/specs/protocol-select/README.md

 * _Why don't we define something more sophisticated for uncoordinated TCP Simultaneous Open?_

-  We make use of TCP Simultaneous Open for NAT Traversal.
+  We make use of TCP Simultaneous Open for firewall and NAT Traversal.
 In this situation, we coordinate the roles of client and server using the DCUtR protocol, so there's no need to do anything beyond that.
 The only situation where a Simultaneous Open might otherwise occur in the wild is when two peers happen to dial each other at the same time.
 This should occur rarely, and if it happens, a sane strategy would be to re-dial the peer after a (randomized) exponential backoff.

 * _Why don't we use the peer IDs to break the tie on uncoordinated TCP Simultaneous Open?_